Mnuchin pushes forward on TikTok deal despite opposition

 Under the proposed deal, the U.S. government would be able to approve the board members of the new TikTok entity, which would probably include Walmart chief executive Doug McMillon.
 Walmart would invest in the company, one of the people said.

-TikTok would also prepare for a U.S. IPO in the next year.
+TikTok would also prepare for a U.S. public offering in the next year.
 And it would allow a third-party organization to conduct audits and oversight of its operations.

 Oracle, Walmart and TikTok did not comment beyond previous public statements earlier this week.

-The Treasury Department did not immediately respond to a request for comment.
+The Treasury Department did not respond to a request for comment.

 Pentagon spokeswoman Jessica Maxwell had no comment.